 ... and play around with it.

-So let's try out some of GNUnet's use cases.
-Please mind that some should be done in a particular order, one after another:
+So let's try out some of GNUnet's most common use-cases to illustrate it's power.
+Please be mindful that some should be done in a particular order, one after another:

 - A simple chat using CADET